 Although it has always been a haven for surfers, artists, and bohemians, Todos Santos now attracts a stream of visitors from all over the world.
 Luckily, despite its growing popularity, this unique town has managed to remain authentic.
 Most of the streets here were built in the 1800s and still have the same colorful buildings today.

 Filled with Mexican culture, Todos Santos is full of things to see and do.
 Many of the best sights are hidden off the beaten track, so it is worth spending a day exploring.
 You will discover some of the finest local cuisine here, as well as some amazing independent shops.
 As many artists moved to Todos Santos in the 1980s, the town also has a burgeoning art scene.
 There are a number of fine art galleries in the area, all featuring works from local painters and sculptures.

 Planning a visit?

-Cabo San Lucas has so much to see and do, it’s almost impossible to resist a visit!
-If you’re looking to book a Cabo vacation, Top Villas offer a fantastic range of beautiful Cabo accommodation.
+There are so many things to do in Cabo, it’s almost impossible to resist a visit!
+If you’re looking to book a Cabo vacation, Top Villas offers a fantastic range of beautiful Cabo accommodation.
 We have a wide range of villas in Cabo San Lucas, as well as properties in San Jose del Cabo and the Tourist Corridor.
 Private and exclusive, all of our homes are situated in gated beachfront communities, perfect for a relaxing retreat.

 When you book with Top Villas, arranging a stay couldn’t be easier.
 Follow our simple online booking process and you can secure your dream vacation home instantly without any phone calls or fuss.
-Our website makes it easy to check availability, get a quote and book instantly online.
-Alternatively, you can submit an enquiry and we’ll get straight back to you.
+Our website makes it easy to check availability, get a quote, and book instantly online.
+Alternatively, you can submit an inquiry and we’ll get straight back to you.

 You can check out our full range of vacation homes in Cabo San Lucas here.